How to Add Background and Foreground Overlay in PDFs with C#

 pdf.AddForegroundOverlayPdf(foreground);

-It is possible to choose which page of the PDF to use as your background or foreground.
-Let's take applying a background as an example, using a similar code example from the 'Add Background Example' section.
-We generate a two-page PDF with a different color to use as the background.
-By specifying the number 1 as our second parameter in the AddBackgroundPdf method, we use the 2nd page as the background.
+Choose which page of a PDF to use as your background or foreground.
+Using the background example from the 'Add Background Example' section, we generate a two-page PDF with different colors for the background.
+By specifying 1 as the second parameter in AddBackgroundPdf, we use the second page as the background.

 string backgroundHtml = @"